 Specific warning signs for schools, playgrounds, parks and other recreational facilities where persons are gathered and may be vulnerable are listed in the Michigan Manual of Uniform Traffic Control Devices and available for use where clearly justified.
 The Michigan Manual has lists of traffic signs that can be used and also their proper size and installation.
 The Manual also describes pavement markings and their specific uses.

-Please view the Establishing Realistic Speed Limits brochure from the Michigan State Police Office.
-You can also learn more about speed limits by reading Section 257.627 of the Michigan Vehicle Code.
-Complaints regarding the speed of traffic and even petitions for lower speeds are very common.
+Complaints regarding the speed of traffic are very common.
 The Michigan Vehicle Code requires that drivers should, at all times, drive at “reasonable and proper” speeds, given the conditions.
-The law states: “Any person driving a vehicle on a highway shall drive at a careful and prudent speed not greater than nor less than what is reasonable and proper, having due regard to the traffic, surface and width of the highway and of any other conditions; and no person shall drive any vehicle upon a highway at a speed greater than will permit him to bring it to a stop within the assured clear distance ahead.”
-Prima facie speed limits The Michigan Vehicle Code sets speed limits for roads even where no speed limit is posted.
-These unposted speed limits are known as “prima facie” speed limits.
-The prima facie speed limits identified in the law are:
+The law states: “An individual operating a vehicle on a highway shall operate that vehicle at a careful and prudent speed not greater than nor less than is reasonable and proper, having due regard to the traffic, surface and width of the highway and of any other conditions existing at the time.
+An individual shall not operate a vehicle upon a highway at a speed greater than that which will permit a stop within the assured, clear distance ahead.”
+The Michigan Vehicle Code sets speed limits for roads even where no speed limit is posted.
+These unposted speed limits are known as statutory speed limits and include:

 At first consideration, it might seem that this sign would provide protection for youngsters playing in a neighborhood.
 It doesn’t.
 Studies conducted in cities where such signs were widely posted in residential areas show no evidence of having reduced pedestrian crashes, vehicles speeds or legal liability.
 In fact, many types of signs which were installed to warn of normal conditions in residential areas failed to achieve the desired safety benefits.
 Further, if signs encourage parents to believe that children have an added degree of protection – which the signs do not and cannot provide – a great disservice results.
 Obviously, children shouldn’t be encouraged to play in the roadway.
 The “children at play” sign is a direct and open suggestion that it is acceptable to do so.
 Technically, it is illegal for children to play in the street.
 “Children at play” signs do not fulfill a need because children should not be playing in the street, and do not convey a clear, simple message, other than implying to the children that it is acceptable to play in the street.
 Federal standards discourage the use of “children at play” signs.
 The Michigan Vehicle Code prohibits the installation of any sign that is not specified in the Michigan Manual of Uniform Traffic Control Devices and the “children at play” sign is not included in the Manual.